vijaymanikantareddy/Java-Prep/README.md

 ### Conventions

 - 📌 Use **PascalCase** (each word starts with a capital letter).
-- 📌 Name should be a noun, reflecting the class's purpose.
+- 📌 Name should be a noun reflecting the class's purpose.

 ### Examples